 (1) The present King of France is bald,

-the definite description “The present King of France” plays a role quite different from that of a proper name such as “Scott” in the sentence
+the definite description “The present King of France” plays a role quite different from the role a proper name such as “Scott” plays in the sentence

 (2) Scott is bald.